Yoshiki1996/BLE-Presence-Detection/README.md

 2. BLE_TABLE: Generates a table for each BLE device.

 3. BLE_DATA: Compiles all the BLE code above into one (calling this file will execute all functions above automatically).
-   Stores the present date, time and mac and presence string upon scan.
+   Stores the present date, time and mac and presence string upon scan real-time.
 It dynamically retrieves the BLE device every call, hence detects whether a new BLE device is present, or if a pre-existing device disappears.